Pollinator Pathway

 Each one of us can make a difference!

 Planting an ecological garden is something that each one of us can do to help the world around us.
 Adding just a few native plants to your garden can cost very little money, will have an (almost) immediate and positive impact on the local environment, and will just as quickly bring you beauty and joy as your garden comes alive with birds, butterflies and other insects.
-Explore the links above to learn more about why gardening with native plants is so important.
+Explore the menu at the top of this page to learn more about why gardening with native plants is so important.

 Follow us on Instagram @amesburyecogardeners